 “If quality of care means anything to you, I would encourage you to support Champions For Care at Missouri Baptist,” Weintrop said.
 “One day it may benefit you or a loved one in the hospital.”

-To learn more about the Champions for Care program or Become a Champion today contact Nancy Burchfield, Foundation officer, via phone, (314) 996-7982, by email, or donate now.
+To learn more about the Champions for Care program or to become a Champion today contact Jennifer Sherer, Foundation officer, via phone, (314) 996-7982, by email.